VoLKyyyOG/COMP30024/Chexers/Part A/Report.md

 (You might discuss the branching factor and depth of your search tree, and explain any other features of the input which affect the time and space complexity of your algorithm.)*

-## Effectiveness of Approach (Answers Q3)
+## Problem and Input Complexity & Optimisations (Answers Q3)

-### Issues with program input
+### Program Input Considerations
-The input is initially stored in the json file as a dictionary, containing a string representation for the player and two lists for the pieces and blocks, representing coordinates as lists of length 2.
-This is inefficient: coordinates of blocks are never altered, and the primary use of a state is to evaluate membership of other locations (to derive potential moves/jumps and exit opportunities).
+The input is initially stored in a json file as a dictionary, containing a string representation for the player and two lists for the pieces and blocks, representing coordinates as lists of length 2.
+This is inefficient: coordinates of blocks/pieces are never altered, and the primary use of a state is to evaluate membership of other locations (to derive potential moves/jumps and exit opportunities).
+Furthermore, the data supplied is incomplete - information such as where pieces can exit from, and valid coordinates for movement, are not passed.

+To deal with this: while the string representation for colour was retained, all coordinates were casted into tuples, which was found to reduce time-complexity.
+Furthermore, possible exit locations (for each colour) and valid board coordinates were pre-defined in global dictionaries/lists to avoid recalculations.

+### Problem Considerations

+Regarding depth: The path cost to achieve a goal state can vary from 1 to over 30 steps in some initial states, particularly where more pieces are used, the result being that the game tree has high average depth.
+Furthermore, a state can be entered repeatedly by 'backtracking', only adding to the depth and diluting the tree with repetition.

+Regarding branching: In the worst case, when a state has a few, sparsely spread blocks, a game state can have up to 24 possible actions - movement in 6 directions for 4 pieces.
+Due to this, the problem tree has potental to be highly dense, which encroaches on time and space complexity.

-### Optimisations to input/state storage
+Optimisations to counter depth and branching included:

+1. The algorithm was coded to always exit pieces if exit actions were possible at any stage, reducing branching in the endgame to some extent.

+2. Use of a transposition table eliminated repetition 'down the branch' and 'across the branch'.
+This ensured every state was never expanded twice, and that at any time, only the most optimally reached instance for every state found so far was considered.

-### Asymptotic Time-Space Complexity Analysis
+### Asymptotic Time-Space Complexity Analysis?
-- **Use valgrind for space, it's better than getsizeof macro 4sure, infer a good O() and compare to theoretical esimates**
+- **Use valgrind for space, it's better than getsizeof macro 4sure, infer a good O() and compare to theoretical estimates**
 - **Maybe graph # generated vs bash time for test files, infer a good O() cost and compare to theoretical estimates**

-### Problem's Depth (does it explore beyond optimal depth?)
-The path cost to achieve a goal state can vary from 1 to over 30 steps in some initial states, particularly where more pieces are used, the result being that the game tree has high average depth.
-Furthermore, a state can be entered repeatedly by 'backtracking', only adding to the depth and diluting the tree with repetition of suboptimal paths.

-### Problem's Branching (does it get dense?
-Is it wasting time on expansions?)
-In the worst case, when a state has a few, sparsely spread blocks, a game state can have up to 24 possible actions - movement in 6 directions for 4 pieces.
-Due to this, the problem tree has potental to be highly dense, which encroaches on time complexity and space complexity.

-Some optimisations were implemented to counter excessive depth and branching.

-1. The algorithm was coded to always exit pieces if exit actions were possible at any stage, reducing branching in the endgame *SUBTLE REFERENCE* to some extent.

-2. Transposition tables eliminated repetition 'down the branch' and 'across the branch'.
-This is to say that the same state was never expanded twice, and that only the most optimally reached instance is used in the search problem.

 Ultimately, runtime data indicates an average branching factor of about 8.5-9.5 generated children per parent. **MAY NEED FURTHER EVIDENCE TO CONCLUDE THAT THIS IS AN IMPROVEMENT FROM THE STATUS QUO**
 The data suggests that our trimming optimisations only marginally decrease the branching factor.
 This is expected; our algorithms evaluates children post-creation.

-Does the input or its features impact this?
-What features of the problem allowed us to reduce branching?
 - **Measure branching factor with a tree sweep post-generation TICK - average b is about 9-10 (10 for harder problems), average depth varies b/t 3 for easy, and 7-8 for difficult.
 Given difficult problems actually have depth 20-30, this is a a strong reduction in net generation - reduced from O(b^{d_optimal}) to O(b^{d_optimal/3})**